AiviaCommunity/PythonForAivia/VenvRecipes/CellposeVenv/README.md

 ## Installation

-0. Make sure Git is installed on your machine, the Cellpose scripts will need to download from the official Cellpose GitHub
+0. Make sure Git is installed on your machine, the Cellpose scripts may need to download from the official Cellpose GitHub.

 1. Download the whole `CellposeVenv` folder.
 Since GitHub does not support subfolder download, we zipped the folder here for you: [CellposeVenv.zip](../ZippedVenvFolders/CellposeVenv.zip).